What Can You Do with Real-Time PCR (qPCR)?

 Gene expression or messenger RNA (mRNA) analysis is the most commonly used application for real-time PCR.
 Researchers reverse-transcribe RNA, then use the cDNA produced as a template in real-time PCR to detect and quantitate expressed gene products.

-From miRNA profiling, to quantitation and detection of specific miRNAs, the TaqMan® MicroRNA Assay product line can help you quickly identify the miRNAs present in your sample and perform relative quantitation.
+From microRNA profiling to quantitation and detection of specific miRNAs, the TaqMan® microRNA Assay product line can help you quickly identify the microRNAs present in your sample and perform relative quantitation.

 Real-time PCR instruments are commonly used for analysis of genomic variations.
 These techniques are not quantitative, and for genotyping using allele-specific TaqMan® Assays, data are collected after thermal cycling is complete (not in real time as the reaction progresses).
 Because these applications require a real-time PCR system, rather than a simple thermal cycler, in practice, they are typically considered real-time PCR applications.TaqMan® Drug Metabolism Genotyping Assays Reference Guide

 Revolutionary TaqMan® Protein Assays combine the sensitive, specific protein-binding capabilities of antibodies with the superior relative quantitation capabilities of 5' nuclease real-time PCR.

 Digital PCR is a new implementation of familiar real-time PCR technology that yields digital rather than analog data.
 It can provide absolute (rather than relative) quantitative target information with better sensitivity and precision than traditional real-time PCR, without reference to nucleic acid standards or controls.

 For Research Use Only.
 Not for use in diagnostic procedures.